cpmech/russell/russell_lab/README.md

 ## <a name="introduction"></a> Introduction

-This repository implements several functions to perform linear algebra computations--it is a **mat**rix-vector **lab**oratory 😉.
+This crate implements several functions to perform linear algebra computations--it is a **mat**rix-vector **lab**oratory 😉.
 We implement some functions in native Rust code as much as possible but also wrap the best tools available, such as [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS) and [Intel MKL](https://www.intel.com/content/www/us/en/docs/onemkl/developer-reference-c/2023-2/overview.html).

 The main structures are `NumVector` and `NumMatrix`, which are generic Vector and Matrix structures.
 The Matrix data is stored as [column-major](#col-major).
 The `Vector` and `Matrix` are `f64` and `Complex64` aliases of `NumVector` and `NumMatrix`, respectively.